-Croton petra [KROH-tun, pet-RAH] are broadleaved evergreen plants belonging to the family Euphorbiaceae.
+Croton petra [KROH-tun, pet-RAH] is a broadleaved evergreen perennial from the family Euphorbiaceae.

-Crotons hail from Malaysia, Sri Lanka, southern India, and Asia.
+The Croton hails from Malaysia, Sri Lanka, southern India, and Southeast Asia.

 Croton Petra Care